uccser/cs-field-guide/text/curriculum-guides/ncea/en-assessment-guide-level-2-introduction.md

 This document provides a brief introduction to teachers on the Computer Science Field Guide assessment guides for NCEA Achievement standard AS91371 (2.44).

+While there has previously been a recommendation that the same device be used for all aspects of this standard, this can limit the range of observations that students can make (for example, some interfaces that are good to evaluate don't make it easy to find out how they represent data or might not use an aspect of encoding).
+If a student chooses to use a common theme then that is fine, but if their choice of device or theme doesn't have the richness or transparency to see how all aspects work, it is better to use different devices or examples for different aspects of the standard.
+Also note that the examples do not have to be related to a "device", for example it is fine to evaluate the interface of an interactive website for Human Computer Interaction or look at check digits on credit cards for Error Control Coding.

 ## Topics

 2.44 has bullet points for the following topics in computer science.